13rac1/twemoji-color-font/README.md

 The font can be installed for a user or system-wide.
 Get the latest version from releases: https://github.com/eosrei/twemoji-color-font/releases

-*Note: This requires `Bitstream Vera` is installed and will change your systems default serif, sans-serif and monospace fonts.*
+*Note: This will change your default serif, sans-serif and monospace fonts to `DejaVu`.*

 ### Change default font on Linux
 The default serif, sans-serif and monospace font for most Linux distributions is